Letter from U.S. Postal Inspection Service

 - Nick avoids criminal charges in the vast majority of federal investigations

 - Nick has experience and knowledge you can trust.

-Unfortunately, most recipients of such a letter, because they fear prosecution, have a tendency to contact the government to find out what the investigation is about, whether they are in “real” trouble, and what steps they should take to protect their interests.
-Our advice is simple: do not call the government.
-Ever.
-The government is not there to help you; the government is not there to get you relief; the government is not there to answer your questions; the government cannot and will not discuss the status of the investigation with you.
+Unfortunately, most recipients of such a letter, because they are scared of prosecution, are inclined to contact the government to learn more about the investigation, whether they are in “real” trouble, and what steps they should take to protect their interests.
+Our advice is simple: do not ever call the government.
+The government is not there to help you.
+The government is not there to get you relief.
+The government is not there to answer your questions.
+The government cannot and will not discuss the status of the investigation with you.
 The government is only there to get information— from you!

 - The government will not tell you about the investigation

-If you fall into the trap of contacting the Justice Department, the FBI, US Postal Service, or anyone else listed as a contact in your investigation, your words will be recorded and any statements you make that amount to an admission or self-incrimination (or a lie) can, and likely will, be held against you in a court of law.
+If you contact the Justice Department, the FBI, US Postal Service, or anyone else listed as a contact in your investigation, your words will be recorded and any statements you make that amount to an admission or self-incrimination can ––and likely will–– be held against you in a court of law.
 Again, do not call the government yourself!